 Estimates, assumptions concerning the future and judgements are made in the preparation of the financial statements.
 They affect the application of the Group's accounting policies, reported amounts of assets, liabilities, income and expenses, and disclosures made.
 They are assessed on an on-going basis and are based on experience and relevant factors, including expectations of future events that are believed to be reasonable under the circumstances.
-Please see Note 19.5 for estimates, assumptions and judgements made over insurance contract liabilities and Note 24 on the valuation of financial instruments.
+Please see Note 24 on the valuation of financial instruments.
 Other significant accounting judgements and estimates used in this report are: